gaperton/Type-R/README.md

 - *Record* classes with typed attributes.
 - Ordered *collections* of records.
 - *Stores* are records with a set of collections in its attributes used to resolve id-references in JSON.
+- *IOEndpoints* is an entity encapsulating I/O transport which represent the persistent collection of records.

 Type-R is completely unopinionated on the client-server transport protocol and the view layer technology.
 It's your perfect M and VM in modern MVVM or MVC architecture.